thisisgurpal/Tiny-Habits/README.md

 <img src="https://user-images.githubusercontent.com/97416784/161280267-84afa9b3-5fbd-44f5-a017-8f50c5059e78.JPG" width="500">

 # Key learning and takeaways
-My main learning for this project was understanding how Full-Stack applications work, from building the back end and the front end.
+My main learning for this project was understanding how full-stack applications work, from building the back end and the front end.
 Learning how to install MongoDB and use it to create a database to be used in the back end is something I haven’t done before and was great to learn and implement.
 This is the first project of mine where I used a styling framework (in this case it was Chakra framework).
 I quite enjoy doing CSS styling so it took some practice to get used to the way you can style using frameworks.
 However the more I styled using the framework I could see how easy it was to use and read.

 Another big win for me I would say is how I worked with my team, as we were organised, efficient and effective.
-I learnt how to do branching on github repositories and merge branches together, also I found that we split up the work well and played to each other's strengths.
+I learnt how to do branching on GitHub repositories and merge branches together, also I found that we split up the work well and played to each other's strengths.
 Using tools like Miro and Trello helped our organisation so we prevented as many conflicts with the code as possible.

 Further it was nice to learn how to seed the database by creating our own seed files.
 I was mainly responsible for the user seeding, so this was a great experience to get more of an experience of working with data and structuring it for the application.

 A challenge I found on this project was not being so comfortable with creating the Schema models, including adding virtual fields in the models.
 After working on the event and user Schema’s and implementing some of the virtual fields I felt much more comfortable and confident in my ability for this area now.

+In the future I would like to add a feature of letting users be able to add there own events, and then also a messenger section that allows users to interact with eacthother making it more of a social application.